Expert review written by the Kelley Blue Book vehicle review editorial team.

 HEMI EngineThe powerful HEMI V8 engine adds less than a thousand dollars to the price tag without a huge penalty in fuel economy.Optional Heated Cloth Front SeatsAvailable on the SLT and Adventurer trims, these seats add warmth without having to add expensive leather as well.

 Under the Hood

-Despite the growing popularity of crossover utility vehicles, or CUVs, for those with serious towing and hauling needs there are few substitutes for a full-blown, body-on-frame SUV, among them the 2008 Dodge Durango, a seven-passenger muscle machine with a rugged and distinctive style, a fairly plush interior and the option of a HEMI V8 under the hood.
+Despite the growing popularity of crossover utility vehicles, or CUVs, for those with serious towing and hauling needs there are few substitutes for a full-blown, body-on-frame SUV.
+Among the more notable is the 2009 Dodge Durango, a seven-passenger muscle machine with a rugged and distinctive style, a fairly plush interior and the option of a HEMI V8 under the hood.
 Although not as large as a Chevrolet Suburban, the Durango has grown large enough to compete head-on with such competitors as the Chevrolet Tahoe and Ford Expedition.
-Dodge’s MDS (Multiple-Displacement System) technology helps save some gas, and alternative fuel fans will find a friend in the new 4.7-liter Flex-Fuel V8 that can run on either gasoline or E85.
+Dodge’s MDS (Multiple-Displacement System) technology helps save some gas, and a new hybrid-model goes even further.
+Alternative fuel fans will be sad to learn the 4.7-liter Flex-Fuel V8 has been dropped.